1758-04-29 - Combat of Cuddalore

 Pocock continued to endeavour to work up after the French until 6:00 am on May 1, when, as he lost ground and pursuit appeared to be useless, he anchored 5 km south of Sadras.

-The British ships lost 29 killed and 89 wounded but their rigging was so much cut up that they were unable to pursue the French and were forced to return to Madras (actual Chennai) to refit.
+The British ships lost 29 killed and 89 wounded.
+The masts, yards, sails and rigging of the Yarmouth, Tiger and Salisbury were too damaged to allow them to keep up with the other ships that were in the rear during the action and had thus suffered but little.
+They were unable to pursue the French and were forced to return to Madras (present-day Chennai) to refit.
 Lally was now free to besiege Fort St. David.

 In the engagement the French had suffered far more severely than the British, having lost 162 killed, and 360 wounded; for the ships had been full of troops and the British fire had been directed, as usual, against the hulls rather than against the rigging.
 D'Aché afterwards proceeded to Pondicherry, where he landed 1200 sick, and superseded M. d'Apret, captain of the Duc de Bourgogne, by M. Bouvet.